Policy and Guidelines

 Where an employee is performing the full range of duties associated with a task, the employee is entitled to receive the full amount specified irrespective of their time fraction.

-In the allocation of organisational duties to teachers (which may or may not attract a special payment), principals must ensure the process set in clause 22(11) of the Victorian Government Schools Agreement 2022 is followed.
+In the allocation of organisational duties to teachers (which may or may not attract a special payment), principals must ensure the process required in clause 22(11) of the Victorian Government Schools Agreement 2022 is followed.
 This process includes the selection requirements set out below.

 Principals may temporarily assign, without a selection process, a task related special payment to another employee if the employee in receipt of that special payment is absent for more than 1 week but less than 3 months.